OrestF/xlog/README.md

+# THIS GEM IS TRANSFERED TO [COAXSOFT REPOSITORY](https://github.com/coaxsoft/passpartu)

 # Xlog v0.0.1

 Xlog - awesome logger for your Rails app.
 Logs everything you need in well-formatted view with timestamp, caller path and tags.